Breakfast With Narcissus

 The Client

-MOUSE: You know I hate honey.
+MOUSE: Not true.
+I hate honey.

-HAM: Dutch, how could you forget throwing up baklava?
+HAM: Dutch, have you forgotten puking baklava?

+The shell clattering sound attracts attention from a woman in another balloon.
+She hurries over on tennis shoes that quickly become eagles.
 “Forgive our daughter,” the woman says, as the eagles flap uselessly beneath her feet.
 “She thinks everybody is her friend.”

-She clocks their pronoun and smiles, radiating the warmth plurals feel when they encounter others of their kind in the wild.
-Then she steers her offspring away and Coriander reaches for a sugar cube.
+Coriander tells her, “We don’t mind,” and when she clocks their pronoun, she radiates the warmth plurals feel when encountering others of their kind in the wild.
+Still smiling, the plural mother wraps her hands around her kid’s shoulders and steers her away.
+Coriander watches them go and reaches for a sugar cube.

 HAM: Another one, Mouse?

-MOUSE: They’re your taste buds.
+MOUSE: I blame your taste buds.

 DUTCH: There’s nothing wrong with Ham’s taste buds.